Cyber Security & Resilience Assessments

 Unmanned Aerial Systems Test Range

-With its access-controlled boundary, high-desert terrain and sparse population, INL’s desert site is in a unique position to offer unmanned aerial vehicle and unmanned ground vehicle collaborative operational testing and demonstration.
-INL’s UAS program focuses on unique applications and missions for a wide variety of customers looking for affordable, field-deployable airframe technologies with meaningful payload and endurance.
+With its access-controlled boundary, high-desert terrain and sparse population, INL’s desert Site is in a unique position to test and demonstrate the collaborative operations of unmanned aerial and ground vehicles.
+INL’s UAS program focuses on singular applications and missions for a variety of customers looking for affordable, field-deployable airframe technologies with meaningful payload and endurance.
 The lab’s UAS training is designed to ensure that unmanned aerial vehicles are used properly throughout the Department of Energy and its National Nuclear Security Administration.
 The range also supports implementation of new legislation regarding protection of critical infrastructure.